Tandon v. Newsom

 During the COVID-19 pandemic, the government of California limited all gatherings inside homes to three households, regardless of the purpose of meeting.
 However, there were no household limits on some secular activities outside homes, including personal care providers.
 Before the pandemic, plaintiffs Jeremy Wong and Karen Busch held Bible studies in their homes, but they were restricted from continuing by California's limit on in-home gatherings.
-They sued Californian officials, alleging that their First Amendment rights to religious activities were being violated.
+They sued California officials, alleging that their First Amendment rights to religious activities were being violated.

 Before Tandon, the Supreme Court held in Employment Division v.
 Smith (1990) that laws which are "neutral" and "generally applicable" need not satisfy strict scrutiny to be constitutional.
 The Tandon court held that the exemptions for some businesses outside the home made the regulation not neutral and generally applicable.
 Finding it likely that California's restriction would not withstand strict scrutiny, the Supreme Court issued an injunction prohibiting California from applying the restriction to in-home religious gatherings pending appeal.

 Called the "most important free exercise decision since 1990", the case was seen as a significant narrowing of Smith.
 Legal scholar Steve Vladeck argued that it was significant the court chose to use the shadow docket to issue this major decision, as opposed to the more time-consuming merits docket.

 Factual background

 Bible study group in 2015.
 Under the challenged restriction, no more than three households could gather in a home.

-During the COVID-19 pandemic, California responded to the COVID-19 pandemic with various measures designed to limit transmission of COVID.
+During the COVID-19 pandemic, California responded with various measures designed to limit transmission of the disease.
 On August 28, 2020, Governor Gavin Newsom published the state's plan for gradual reopening, titled the Blueprint for a Safer Economy, which establishing a four-tiered approach to restrictions, tightening as the spread of COVID increased; the highest tier was labelled "widespread".
 These restrictions included a limit of three households at some indoor activities; outdoor activities faced no such restriction.
-Indoor locations exempt from the three household limit include "public transportation; establishments that provide personal care, like salons; government offices; movie studios; tattoo parlors; and other commercial spaces".
+Indoor locations exempt from the three household limit included "public transportation; establishments that provide personal care, like salons; government offices; movie studios; tattoo parlors; and other commercial spaces".
 However, all gatherings inside the home – religious and secular – were subject to the limit.

 Legal background

 Public health measures in a pandemic

-At the beginning of the COVID-19 pandemic, the Supreme Court had last addressed the government power during a pandemic in Jacobson v.
+At the beginning of the COVID-19 pandemic, the Supreme Court had last addressed the issue of government power during a pandemic in Jacobson v.
 Massachusetts (1905).
 Jacobson was most often taken to mean that the government has broad leeway to restrain individual rights during a pandemic for public safety.
 However, Jacobson predated tiered scrutiny, under which an infringement of a fundamental right is subject to strict scrutiny, whereas more commonplace restrictions on individual liberty receive only rational basis review, leaving disagreement about whether Jacobson reflected current law.